 So, today, I speak of the age of science and it is exactly what the post-modern age is all about.
 However, what brings the post-modern age and the seven hermetic principles of Thoth together is the profound similarity or relationship that the seven absolute laws of post-modern physics seems to have with them.

-So discovering the seven hermetic principles proved this unexplainable intuition right and I was really surprised at the profound similarity the seven absolute principles discovered in this post-modern world has with the seven hermetic principles of the ancient world, in that they both produce a similar spiritual and unified perspective of the universe.
+So discovering the seven hermetic principles proved this unexplainable intuition right and I was really surprised at the profound similarity the seven absolute principles discovered in this post-modern world has with the seven hermetic principles of the ancient world, in that they both produce a similar spiritual and profound unified perspective of the universe.

 This further gave me the assurance that the world is now experiencing the second renaissance which is the actual rebirth of the cultural and intellectual practices of ancient Egypt, unlike the first renaissance that I consider to be about the actual rebirth of the cultural and intellectual practices of ancient Greece.